KGSSV/Tkinter-Python/README.md

 # Tkinter-Python
 GUI Apps made with tkinter Python

-This is private repo and no one is authorised to use the following code i am posting without prior permission Made by KGSSV AKHIL KUMAR
+This is public repo and please dont duplicate the code ..  u gotta code yourself Made by KGSSV AKHIL KUMAR